thegetty/quire-docs/content/guide/figure-images.md

 ## Styling Figure Images

-Depending on your {{< q-glossary "theme" >}}, by default figures will appear at about the width of the full-column of text.
+Depending on your {{< q-glossary "theme" >}}, by default, figures will appear at about the width of the full-column of text.
 Modifier classes can be added to a shortcode to style the way the figures appear.
 Available classes are `is-pulled-left` and `is-pulled-right`.
 Classes are added just like other attributes in the shortcode.

 ```go
 {{</* q-figure id="1.2" class="is-pulled-left" */>}}